iowa state graduate

 You typically have a six-month window before you have to make your first student loan payment.
 And if you’re unable to start your payments then you can defer them for up to a year.
 Find the best interest rates and the smartest payment plan for your lifestyle.

 If you’re under 26, you’re probably still covered under your parents’ or guardians’ insurance.
-When job interviewing, make sure you take a close look at each company’s health plan coverage and employee benefits packages to see what’s best for you and what you can afford.
+When interviewing for jobs, make sure you take a close look at each company’s health plan coverage and employee benefits packages to see what’s best for you and what you can afford.

-You just graduated, you are living in a new apartment, you haven’t gotten your first paycheck and you need furniture, groceries and new work clothes.
+You just graduated, you are living in a new apartment, you haven’t gotten your first paycheck and you need furniture, groceries, and new work clothes.
 It’s very easy to take that credit card and start charging.
-Don’t spend more than you can afford to pay off.
+Be careful–don’t spend more than you can afford to pay off.
 Start small and pay off any credit cards monthly.

-The first thing on many grad’s minds when they graduate is to find a job.
+The first thing on many graduates’ minds when they finish school is finding a job.
 After all, you earned your degree to work in a field you’re passionate about while earning an income!
-Here are some things to keep in mind while job searching.
+Here’s some advice for graduates to keep in mind while job searching.

 Ignore the thought of living with Mom and Dad for a second.
 Just think about where you want to be in the next year.